vippsas/vipps-developers/vipps-getting-started.md

 # Step 1

-We start with the main page for the Test portal (https://apitest-portal.vipps.no/) and the sign-in screen (please noty that WooCommerce customers do not get access to the test environment, just production - see below):
+We start with the main page for the Test portal (https://apitest-portal.vipps.no/) and the sign-in screen (please note that WooCommerce customers do not get access to the test environment, just production):

 ![Frontpage](images/devportal-test-home.png)